YuuSUN/daily-activity-summary/IUI.md

 ## Deceptive UIs
 ### Persuasive technology
-- Chane attitude or behaviors of the users
+- Change attitude or behaviors of the users
 - But not through coercion

 ### Dark Patterns